scverse/cookiecutter-scverse/README.md

 ### Customizations

-Further instructions on using this template can be found in the contributing guide included in the project.
+Further instructions on using this template can be found in the [dev docs included in the project](https://cookiecutter-scverse-instance.readthedocs.io/en/latest/developer_docs.html).

 ### Committment